histrueandfalse1/EPyNet/README.md

 ---

-#### `receive()`
+#### Internal Methods (do not call manually)

+These methods are part of the internal operation of the server:

-Receives messages from the server and processes them using the callback function if provided.
+- `receive()`: Receives messages from the server and processes them using the callback function if provided.
+*Process function – not to be called manually.*

 ```python
 client.receive()
 ```

-- This method runs automatically in a background thread.
-- If `on_receive` is set, it is called with the received data.
-- If no callback is set, data is printed to the console.
-- **Do not call manually** unless you are running it in a custom thread.

 ---